How To Minimize Your Impact On The Environment And Be Respectful Of Other Hikers

 Following trail rules: Follow trail rules and regulations, such as those related to dogs, to avoid disturbing other hikers and to help preserve the natural beauty of the trail.

 Being mindful of other hikers: When hiking with dogs, be mindful of other hikers, especially those with allergies or a fear of dogs, and keep dogs under control at all times.
+To ensure your dogs are safe from pests during outdoor adventures, look here for some Vet-approved Flea & Tick Protection.

 By keeping dogs on a leash and cleaning up after them, hikers can help to create a positive and enjoyable experience for everyone on the trail, foster a sense of community, and help to preserve the natural beauty of the trail for future generations to enjoy.
 You can also try Pedigree dog food while hiking with your dog.